 Online banks will probably be even more common once your kids are grown, so Capital One 360 could be the perfect way to teach them about money.

 - Kids Savings Account: A lot of banks offer savings accounts aimed at teaching kids the value of a dollar, but most earn the paltry interest rates typical at brick-and-mortar institutions.
-Kids will earn 0.50% APY, slightly lower than their parents, and have access to tools including the automatic savings plan and My Savings Goals tracker.
+Kids will earn 0.00% APY, but they will have access to tools including the automatic savings plan and My Savings Goals tracker.
 They get their own log-in to check their balance, but adults will have to transfer money to and from the account.

 - MONEY (teen checking): This checking account aimed at teens help them learn how to use a checking account and fully featured debit card, but adults can easily keep tabs on account activity.
 Teens have access to all of Capital One’s ATMs as well, but only adults can initiate online money transfers.